wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

 I've been getting into [Guix](https://guix.gnu.org/) and [Emacs](https://www.gnu.org/software/emacs/) lately, going back to my Free Software roots.
 It's amazing.
 Guix is a functional package manager that you can use on top of a linux distribution to have repeatable and rollbackable builds.
 GuixSD is a distrubution that's Guix all the way down.

 I have an Intel NUC lying around that I wanted to use, so this is my effort to get a working GuixSD installation on it.
 This post took me almost 14 days to write, because I wanted to use the WiFi interface rather than plugging it into my router directly, and so I had to build a custom kernel with non-free code.
 If you have an ethernet cord, or your hardware is supported by the [linux-libre](https://en.wikipedia.org/wiki/Linux-libre) kernel this is all overkill and just follow the [GuixSD installer instructions](https://guix.gnu.org/manual/en/html_node/USB-Stick-and-DVD-Installation.html#USB-Stick-and-DVD-Installation).

+I should reiterate that if a) I plugged into the router or b) had the right network hardware that linux-libre supported this guide would be much much shorter, and this was largely an excersize to force me to get into the details of how GuixSD worked.
+This doesn't, you know, _make sense_ as a thing to do.
+Just plug in ethernet.

 ## Overview